Nush395/TrueSkill/README.md

 https://www.microsoft.com/en-us/research/wp-content/uploads/2007/01/NIPS2006_0688.pdf - the original paper
 https://www.moserware.com/assets/computing-your-skill/The%20Math%20Behind%20TrueSkill.pdf - useful article giving a bit more detail

-For my explanation of some of the algorithms in here please see: TBD....
+For my explanation of some of the algorithms in here please see: TBD.....

 Other implementations I found: https://github.com/sublee/trueskill (Python)